Sailor Venus: Live-action series

 In terms of personality, the live-action Minako is deeply solemn and rarely smiles.
 Besides the complications from her unnamed illness (the doctors in one episode give her six months to live), her obsession with the collective past life makes her feel detached from the world, thinking of her current life as less important.
 However, she does seem to genuinely love singing, and shows a small mischievous side, especially in her relationship with Artemis.

 As in the manga, she serves as a decoy Moon Princess for part of the series.
 She seems to be aware of her true position, often endangering herself to protect the real princess, Sailor Moon.
-In a twist, Usagi serves as a decoy Minako, chasing away a group of autograph hounds.
+In a twist, Usagi serves as a decoy of Minako, chasing away a group of autograph hounds.
 She does this because she figures Minako needed to be away from the trappings of stardom for a while.
-Minako is touched by this and cares about Usagi as a friend to the point of trying to protect her from Mio(whom she suspected is working with the Dark Kingdom to hurt Usagi).
+Minako is touched by this and cares about Usagi as a friend to the point of trying to protect her from Mio (whom she suspected is working with the Dark Kingdom to hurt Usagi).

-Near the end of the series, it is revealed that there is a surgery which might either correct Minako's condition or kill her early.
+Near the end of the series, it is revealed that there is a surgery that might either correct Minako's condition or kill her early.
 She refuses to undergo the procedure, preferring to last as long as she can without it, but the other girls convince her to take any chance at life she can get.
 She is shown leaving for the hospital, and later that day, Artemis arrives at Rei's temple to tell the girls that Minako has died.
 She did, however, leave each of them a note giving her goodbyes.
 Rei uses Minako's weapon, Venus Dagger, in conjunction with her own Mars Dagger in the final battle.
 Though Minako dies before the final battle, Usagi's use of the Silver Crystal in the finale gives her a second chance at life.
 This allows her to take part in the battle in the direct-to-DVD special, in which she uses her own weapon as well as Rei's (who is in the hospital) in combat.

 Aspects and forms

-As a character with different incarnations, special powers, transformations and a long lifetime virtually spanned between the Silver Millennium era and the 30th century, Minako gains multiple aspects and aliases as the series progresses.
+As a character with different incarnations, special powers, transformations, and a long lifetime virtually spanned between the Silver Millennium era and the 30th century, Minako gains multiple aspects and aliases as the series progresses.